elastic/ansible-elasticsearch/README.md

 X-Pack features, such as Security, are supported.

 The parameter `es_xpack_features` allows to list xpack features to install (example: `["alerting","monitoring","graph","security","ml"]`).
-When the list is empty, it install all features available with the current licence.
+When the list is empty, it installs all features available with the current licence.

 * ```es_role_mapping``` Role mappings file declared as yml as described [here](https://www.elastic.co/guide/en/x-pack/current/mapping-roles.html)